Miscellaneous Online Habits

 Front Ends

-If you are simply a “lurker,” - someone who likes to view content but not comment - there are a lot of really great front-ends available that allow you to view content while reducing or eliminating the number of trackers on a website, almost like a proxy.
-For Twitter, there’s numerous Nitter instances.
+If you are simply a “lurker,” - someone who likes to view content but not comment - there are a number of front-ends available that allow you to view content while reducing or eliminating the number of trackers on a website, much like a proxy.
+For X, there’s numerous Nitter instances.
 For YouTube, there’s a host of Invidious instances and the NewPipe app for Android users.
 For Reddit, there’s Libreddit and Teddit.
 For Instagram, there’s Bibliogram.
 For TikTok, ProxiTalk has recently entered the scene.
 Sadly there are no web-based Facebook or Snapchat front-ends that I’m aware of.
 If you’d like, there’s an extension called LibRedirect that you can use to automatically redirect any links you click to the front-end of your choice.
-(Note that with the rise of services such as ChatGPT, many companies are now requiring a login or “rate-limiting” the number of posts you can see without an account.
-This may affect front-ends and make them difficult to use in some cases.)
+(Note that with the rise of AI, many companies are now requiring a login or “rate-limiting” the number of posts you can see without an account in an effort to combat content scraping.
+This may affect front-ends and make them unreliable in some cases.)

 Search Engines